hugheylab/seeker/readme.md

 These instructions are for Linux.
 Slight modifications may be necessary for macOS.
 If you're using Windows, you're doing it wrong.

-1. Install miniconda, bioconda, mamba, and R using the instructions in Notion.

 1. Download and install [Aspera Connect for Linux](https://downloads.asperasoft.com/en/downloads/8?list).
 You will likely have to download a tar.gz file (`wget`), untar it (`tar -zxvf`), then run the resulting bash shell script.

 1. Install and set up Miniconda.
 See [here](https://bioconda.github.io/user/install.html#set-up-channels).